Gary Bruce Leavitt passed February 1, 2020 due to cancer related illness.

 He also loved to travel, stopping anywhere along the way to sing country songs for all to enjoy.
 Gary lived a colorful life.
 He will be greatly missed and remembered with much love.

 Funeral Services will be held February 15 at noon at the Presbyterian Church in Quilcene, Burial will immediately follow at the Quilcene Cemetery.
 A reception will be held after.

-To plant a tree in memory of Gary Bruce Leavitt, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Gary Bruce Leavitt, please visit our floral store.